AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

  - Rendering design
    * This section includes all the information related to the designing and evaluating the rendering plant, including the CAD drawings, simulations, and financial analysis.
  - Resources
-   * This section includes all the other miscellaneous parts of the repository, including project initiation and project schedule.
+   * This section includes all the other miscellaneous parts of the repository, including project initiation, project schedule and work timesheet.